minidomo/wineworld/backend/README.md

 To develop on on VS Code, install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 Afterwards, you can open this `backend/` directory in the development container.
 Press `F1` to bring up the Command Palette and type in `Dev Containers` for a full list of commands.

-To start the server while on this container, run the following:
+To start the development server while on this container, run the following:

 ```bash
 python3 app.py
 ```

 ## Launching a local server

+The following commands will run production servers.
+If you want to run a development server, you must be on the development container.
+See [here](README.md#developing-on-vs-code)

 ```bash
 # two ways to run a server